Genuinely Multipartite Entanglement vias Shallow Quantum Circuits: Result

+Note that any $k$-connection biseparable state is an $s$-connection biseparable state for any $s\geq k$.
+This implies a complete hierarchy for all the multipartite entangled states, as shown in Fig.\ref{fig3}.
+The largest set contains $1$-CGEs, that is, the genuinely multipartite entanglement in the biseparable model \cite{Sv}.
+Instead, the smallest set consists of the strongest multipartite entanglement, that is, $k_{\max}$-CGE with $k_{\max}=\lfloor \frac{n}{2}\rfloor$.
+Since each subset of $k$-CGE is not empty (see examples in what follows), the new classification is strict from Theorems 1 and 2, that is, each entanglement belongs to the only set $k$-CGE while it is not in $k+1$-CGE for some $k$.

-For any $n$-particle state $|\Phi\rangle$ on Hilbert space $\otimes_{i=1}^n\mathcal{H}_{A_i}$, from Eq.(\ref{eq5}) the orthogonality of $\{|\phi_i\rangle_{I}\}$ allows for constructing a unitary transformation (\ref{eq6}) if and only if the Schmidt number satisfies $N\leq d^{k-1}$ with $\ell_I=k$.
-This implies a directive way to verify a given pure $k$-CGE by using the Schmidt number of reduced density matrices (Appendix B).
+For any $n$-particle pure state $|\Phi\rangle$ on a finite-dimensional Hilbert space $\otimes_{i=1}^n\mathcal{H}_{A_i}$, from Eq.(\ref{eq5}) the orthogality of $\{|\phi_i\rangle_{I}\}$ allows for constructing a unitary transformation (\ref{eq6}) if and only if its Schmidt number satisfies $N\leq d^{k-1}$ with $\ell_I=k$.
+This implies a directive way to find the connection-ability $k$ for a given pure state using its Schmidt numbers of reduced density matrices (Supplementary note 2).

-\textbf{Result 3}.
-An $n$-partite pure state on $d^n$ dimensional Hilbert space $\otimes_{i=1}^n\mathcal{H}_{A_i}$ is $k$-CGE if and only if the Schmidt number of the reduced density matrix of any $k$ particles is larger than $d^{k-1}$.
+\textbf{Theorem 3}.
+An $n$-partite pure state on a $d^n$-dimensional Hilbert space $\otimes_{i=1}^n\mathcal{H}_{A_i}$ is $k$-CGE if and only if the Schmidt number of the reduced density matrix of any $k$ particles is larger than $d^{k-1}$.

-From Definition 2 any genuinely multipartite entanglement in the biseparable model \cite{Sv} is $1$-CGE.
-Moreover, the present $k$-CGE is stronger than robust entanglement with the robustness-depth $k$ since the particle-losing channel \cite{Luo2022} is local CPTP channel.
-From Result 3 it generally requires to evaluate Schmidt numbers of almost all the reduced density matrices.
-This yields to a NP hard problem for general entanglement because of exponential number of reduced states.
-Instead, it is easy for some special states.
+From Definition 1 any genuinely multipartite entanglement in the biseparable model \cite{Sv,See} is 1-CGE.
+Moreover, the present $k$-CGE is stronger than the robust entanglement with the robustness-depth $k$ since the particle-losing channel \cite{Luo2022} is local CPTP channel.
+From Theorem 3 it generally requires to evaluate Schmidt numbers of almost all the reduced density matrices of $s$-particle with $s\leq 2^n$.
+This yields to a NP hard problem for general entanglement because of exponential number ($O(d^{2/n})$) of reduced states.
+Instead, it is easy for special states.